Chet Helms: Childhood

 Chester Leo Helms was born in Santa Maria, California, the eldest of three sons.
 His parents were Chester and Novella Helms.
-Helms' father, a manager at a local sugarbeet mill, died when his oldest child was nine.
+Helms' father, a manager at a local sugar beet mill, died when his oldest child was nine.
 Chet's mother, Novella, took the boys and their terminally ill father to Texas where her family, the Dearmore family resided.
-After Chet's father passed away his mother studied to become a school teacher and took the boys to the Ozarks in southwest Missouri and taught school in a two-room schoolhouse.
+After Chet's father died his mother studied to become a school teacher and took the boys to the Ozarks in southwest Missouri and taught school in a two-room schoolhouse.
 She taught four grades in one room and the other four grades were taught by another teacher in the other room.

 Helms spent the rest of his youth in Missouri and Texas, where he learned to organize events by helping to stage benefits for civil-rights groups.
 He enrolled at the University of Texas and became part of the music scene there, a scene that included a very young and inexperienced Janis Joplin.
-Soon he dropped out of school and, inspired by the Beat Generation writers, Jack Kerouac and Allen Ginsberg to travel across America in search of freedom and inspiration, he set off wearing shoulder-length hair, beard and rimless glasses hitchhiking across the country.
+Soon he dropped out of school and, inspired by the Beat Generation writers, Jack Kerouac and Allen Ginsberg traveled across America in search of freedom and inspiration.
+He set off wearing shoulder-length hair, a beard and rimless glasses hitchhiking across the country.
 He ended up in San Francisco in 1962.

 Later he returned to Austin with his best friend at the time, Peter Haigh, to visit his friend Janis Joplin.
 He thought she could make it as a singer in San Francisco.
 After a week of partying, they persuaded Janis to drop out of school and hitchhike back to San Francisco with them.
 Later he would bring her to the attention of Big Brother and the Holding Company.